apostrophecms-legacy/apostrophe-people/README.md

     }

 Once you enable this option, you will be able to drag and drop people to reorder them in the list of persons that are members of each group.

+### Password Reset

+Users may reset their password via email confirmation, as long as they have a valid email address and a link to "/apos-people/reset-request" is present in the `login.html` template, which is true in current versions of the sandbox.

+However for those emails to be delivered you will need to set a valid "from" address when configuring the people module.
+Its options must include:

+{
+  email: {
+    from: "Some Person <someone@somewhere.com>"
+  }
+}

+There is a default "from" address but sendmail will complain that it is not valid and users will see an error.
+So make sure you configure that.